16EAGLE/basemaps/README.md

 # set defaults for the basemap
 set_defaults(map_service = "mapbox", map_type = "satellite",
              map_token = "YOUR_MAPTOKEN_IF_NEEDED")
-# for mapbox maps, register for free at mapbox.com to get a token
+# token only needed for mapbox maps, register for free at mapbox.com to get a token

 # load and return basemap map as many different classes:
 basemap_plot(ext)